Fellowships and Scholarships

 The Office of the Provost provides information, outreach, and support to high-achieving Boston University students who may be candidates for these nationally competitive scholarships.
 Opportunities requiring the University’s endorsement, such as the Rhodes, British Marshall, George Mitchell, Fulbright, DAAD, Luce, Merage, Carnegie Jr. Fellows, Goldwater, Truman, Madison, and Udall scholarships and fellowships are supported and vetted through this office.
 We also provide advice to students applying for prestigious competitions that do not require institutional nomination such as the Gates Cambridge and others.

-For those scholarships requiring official institutional nomination, an initial application must be submitted to Assistant Provost Suzanne Kennedy by an internal deadline that may be several months before the external deadline.
+For those scholarships requiring official institutional nomination, an initial application must be submitted to Director of National and International Scholarships Diane Flynn by an internal deadline that may be several months before the external deadline.
 Applicants will generally be interviewed in order for the Provost’s Office to prepare the letter of nomination, or in case the number of nominees is limited, as part of the internal selection process.
+The Director can also be contacted for advice on competitions that do not require institutional nomination.